rickkas7/upping-your-prototyping-game/README.md

 ![Custom PTH board](images/pth3.jpg)

-I create the board schematic in [Eagle CAD](https://www.autodesk.com/products/eagle/overview).
+I created the board schematic in [Eagle CAD](https://www.autodesk.com/products/eagle/overview).
 This small two-layer board can be done in the free version of Eagle CAD.
 The various schematic and board files are in the **eagle** directory in the Github repository.

 ![Schematic](images/schematic1.png)